OpenTreeMap/otm-core/opentreemap/api/README.md

 ## Instance

 A single installation of OpenTreeMap supports an unlimited number of "maps."
-To avoid confusion with actual map displayed on the explore page, the term "instance" is used internally, and in the API.
+To avoid confusion with actual maps displayed on the explore page the term "instance" is used internally, and in the API.

 ## Plot

 OpenTreeMap tracks the site at which a tree is planted separately from the tree itself.
-For street trees, it is not uncommon for a damaged tree to be removed, and a new tree added in its place.
+For street trees, it is not uncommon for a damaged tree to be removed and a new tree added in its place.
 The web application uses the more general "planting site" to refer to the location where trees are planted.
 Internally, and in the API, "plot" is used to refer to these locations.